Introduction

 I Received a Suspicious Message

-You may receive suspicious messages to your email inbox, social media accounts and/or messaging applications.
+You may receiveย suspiciousย messages to your email inbox, social media accounts and/or messaging applications.
 The most common form of suspicious emails is phishing emails.
 Phishing emails aim to trick you into giving up your personal, financial, or account information.
 They may ask you to visit a fake website or call a fake customer service number.
 Phishing emails can also contain attachments that install malicious software on your computer when opened.
+If you are not certain about the authenticity of the message you received, or what to do about it, you can use this questionnaire as a guiding tool to further diagnose the situation or to share the message with external trusted organizations that will provide you with a more detailed analysis of your message.
+Keep in mind that receiving a suspicious email does not necessarily mean that your account has been compromised.
+If you think an email or message is suspicious, don’t open it.
+Don’t reply to the email, don’t click any links, and don’t download any attachments.
+Now, answer these questions to get a better idea of what is going on.My Website is down, what is going on?

+A threat faced by many NGOs, independent media and bloggers is having their voices muted because their website is down or has been defaced.
+This is a frustrating problem and can have a lot of causes like bad website maintenance, unreliable hosting,ย script-kiddies, a ‘denial of service’ attack or a website takeover.
+This section of the Digital First Aid Kit will walk you through some basic steps to diagnose potential problems using material fromย My Website is Down.
 It is important to know that there are many reasons why your website can go down.
 It can range from technical problems at the company that hosts the website or the not updated Content Management System (CMS) like Joomla or WordPress.
 Finding the problem and possible solutions to your website’s problem can be cumbersome.
-It is good practice to contact your webmaster and the website host after diagnosing these common problems below.
-If none of these options are available to you, seek help from an organization you trust.
+It is good practice toย contact your webmaster and the website hostย after diagnosing these common problems below.
+If none of these options are available to you,ย seek help from an organization you trust.
+As a start, consider:- Who built your website?
+Are they available to help?

 - Was it built using WordPress or another popular CMS platform?

 - Who is your web hosting provider?
-If you do not know, you can use a WHOIS online service to help.
+If you do not know, you can use aย WHOIS online serviceย to help.

 Someone is Impersonating Me Online